dakom/sodium-typescript-playground/Notes.md

 1. Define the cell as a hold() of the stream
 2. Snapshot the cell when the stream triggers - and update the value via snapshot() itself

-There is a potential gotcha here where one might think that snapshot() will update the cell automatically.
+There is a potential gotcha here where one might think that snapshot1(), instead of snapshot(), will update the cell automatically.

 Consider this example: